-- SMx (x = 5.42, 5.43, 6 and 6T) solvation model energy for RHF, UHF, and restricted and unrestricted DFT wave functions using selected basis sets.
-Analytical gradients and geometry optimizations with the SM5.42, SM5.43, and SM6 models for restricted and unrestricted HF, DFT, and hybrid DFT wave functions with basis sets using Cartesian d shells.
-See Overview of HONDOPLUS for a more complete discussion. - Generalized Born solvation model energies for any restricted or unrestricted HF, DFT, or hybrid DFT wave function, and analytical gradients and geometry optimizations for any HF, DFT, or byrbid DFT wave function that employs Cartesian basis functions - Solvent effects can be accounted for via Onsager's Reaction Field model for closed- and open-shell RHF, for openshell UHF, and GVB wave functions.
+SMx (x = 5.42, 5.43, 6 and 6T) solvation model energy for RHF, UHF, and restricted and unrestricted DFT wave functions using selected basis sets.
+Analytical gradients and geometry optimizations with the SM5.42, SM5.43, and SM6 models for restricted and unrestricted HF, DFT, and hybrid DFT wave functions with basis sets using

+Generalized Born solvation model energies for any restricted or unrestricted HF, DFT, or hybrid DFT wave function, and analytical gradients and geometry optimizations for any HF, DFT, or byrbid DFT wave function that employs Cartesian basis functions

+Solvent effects can be accounted for via Onsager's Reaction Field model for closed- and open-shell RHF, for open-shell UHF, and GVB wave functions.
 Energy gradients can be calculated.